 An electric concept boat

-Avon, the rigid inflatable boat brand of the Zodiac Nautic group specialising in yacht tenders, presented a new concept boat at the Cannes Yachting Festival.
-The prototype, developed in collaboration with the engine manufacturer Torqeedo, is a 4.5 m rigid inflatable boat, with jet propulsion and electric motorization.
+Avon, the semi-rigid brand of the Zodiac Nautic group specialising in yacht tenders, presented a new concept boat at the Cannes Yachting Festival.
+The prototype, developed in collaboration with the engine manufacturer Torqeedo, is a 4.5 m semi-rigid, with jet propulsion and electric motorization.
 It has a range of 1.5 hours and a maximum speed of 26 knots.

 Industrialization is to be carried out by the Cannes 2018 show, during which the first Avon electric jet-tenders will be available for sale.
 The model will be available in lengths of 4.5m, 5m and 5.5m.